morgane-aubineau/My_personal_website/pages/Autism_Research.md

 [Click here to read the full manuscript](https://hal.archives-ouvertes.fr/tel-01884074/document)

 **Note:** The appendix are available by emailing me at morgane.aubineau@protonmail.com

+<ins>**III.
+Article(s) in preparation**</ins>

+1- Aubineau, M. and Marfaing, M. (2019).
+Adolescents with autistic spectrum conditions in mainstream high schools: What do their parents need and say about inclusion and support services?
+A France – Quebec comparison.

+**Abstract** To come

 <!-- Note: this is how to write a comment in HTML.
 Everything in here won't show up on your webpage.-->

 <!--